the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 They may come back with new ideas on ways to analyse the data because they have been able to experiment with the work.
 There is a risk that they then require additional changes from the authors of the submitted manuscript before it is accepted for peer review.

-As we described in the [Plead the Fifth](#plead-the-fifth) section above, the solution to this challenge is to align career incentives so that doing what is best for _science_ also benefits the individuals involved.
+As we described in the {ref}`"Plead the Fifth"<rr-overview-barriers-incentives>` section above, the solution to this challenge is to align career incentives so that doing what is best for _science_ also benefits the individuals involved.

 (rr-overview-barriers-promotion)=
 ## Not considered for promotion

 In the current academic system, a primary consideration for promotion is the proven ability to be awarded grants and recruit students.
 Both funding bodies and prospective students value novelty and this behaviour is reflected in preferentially rewarding papers with a high [journal impact factor](https://en.wikipedia.org/wiki/Impact_factor).
-It is likely part of the human condition to be motivated by things that are new or surprising, but as [discussed above](#publication-bias), this bias towards novelty causes a systematic publication bias.
+It is likely part of the human condition to be motivated by things that are new or surprising, but as {ref}`discussed above<rr-overview-publication>`, this bias towards novelty causes a systematic publication bias.

 More broadly, the promotion system in academia tends to reward individuals who have shown themselves to be different from others in their field.
 That means sharing code and data to make it easy for "competitors" to do the same work ends up being discouraged by promotion and funding selection panels.